-For a very simple and basic IMAP configuration, please use following template.
+For a very simple and basic IMAP configuration, please use the following template.
 It is based on Gmail settings, so you should check IMPS and SMTP configurations for your email provider.
-Also mail tree could change based on your provider folders organization (some email prodivers may use, for example, “INBOX.SENT” instead of “[Gmail]/Sent Mail”
+Also, the mail tree could change based on your provider folders organization (some email providers may use, for example, “INBOX.SENT” instead of “[Gmail]/Sent Mail”.

 Change also “firstname.lastname@example.org”, “youSecretPassword”, “email” and “User Alias” with your ones.